KansasCityWomeninTechnology/cocktails-worksheets/docs/html/3-tag-attributes/README.md

 3. Find the `<section>` element for "About" in your _index.html_.
 This is where we add the link for the anchor.
 We'll use an `id` attribute.
 Inside the opening `<section>` tag, add the attribute `id` with the value "about".

-4. Save your file and preview in Chrome.
+4. Take a look at your page in Chrome.
 The "About" text in the navbar at the top of the page now has an underline.
 You can test your link now.

    > [!TIP]
    > Since we don't have a lot of content on our page it may not appear to work at first.
 If you shrink the size of your browser window down so it is about half as tall, try clicking on the "About" navigation item again and the "about" section should show at the top!

+   >Alternatively, you can take a look at the URL for your page.
+When you click on the "About" link in the navigation bar, you will see the URL change to include "#about" at the end of the address.

 5. Now let's do "Contact".
-In StackBlitz, repeat the same steps we took for the "About" section but apply it to "Contact".
+Repeat the same steps we took for the "About" section but apply it to "Contact".
 Don't forget you have to add the anchor and update the id for the section.

    > [!HINT]
    > Wrap the "Contact" text in the list with `<a>` tag and add the `href` attribute.
 Set the value to "#contact".
 Add the closing `</a>` tag.
 Find the `<section>` for "Contact" and add the attribute `id`</code>`.
 Set the value to "contact".
 Your code should look like this